sh0aibsha1kh/raptors-telegram-bot/README.md

 # raptors-telegram-bot

-This telegram bot will be used to fetch game stats for the Toronto Raptors
+This telegram bot will be used to fetch game stats for the Toronto Raptors.

+## TODO

+1. Remove app from heroku.
+2. Connect to AWS